ayush-agarwal-0502/MLWare-Technex-Project---Stained-cell-counter/README.md

 # MLWare-Technex-Project---Stained-cell-counter

 This project is about using Machine Learning models for counting the ***number of stained cells*** in the given images .
 This project was a submission for the event "MLWare" , held under "Technex" , the official techfest of IIT BHU Varanasi .
 The team members were me ( Ayush Agarwal ) and Anshuman Asauliya .
-The model files have been attached to this repository .
+The model files as well as the required code have been attached to this repository .

 Training data : https://www.kaggle.com/c/ml-ware22/data